Skip to content

 Documentation for the FixYourDocs product — the open protocol, the SDKs, the CLI, the Hub, and the MCP server.

-When an AI agent reads your documentation and the docs are wrong, stale, or incomplete, the failure is usually silent — the agent guesses, retries, or gives up, and you never hear about it.
-FixYourDocs turns that silent failure into a structured signal: an agent (or a human) files a report against the exact doc page, and it lands as a GitHub Issue on your repo.
+When an AI agent reads documentation and the docs are wrong, stale, or incomplete, the failure is usually silent — the agent guesses, retries, or gives up, and the maintainer never hears about it.
+FixYourDocs turns that silent failure into a structured signal: an agent (or a human) files a report against the exact doc page, and it lands as a GitHub Issue on the maintainer’s repo.

 This site documents every piece of the product.
 New here?
 The Getting started guide takes you from zero to a visible GitHub issue in under five minutes.